Timeline of the COVID-19 pandemic in California: March

 Press reports in April indicated that Santa Clara County began a community surveillance test from March 5 to 14, finding that 11% of patients reporting non-flu respiratory symptoms were infected with coronavirus.
 As a result of those findings, the county began issuing increasingly aggressive social-distancing policies, starting on March 9.

 March 7: Eight new cases were reported in Santa Clara County, bringing the total number of cases in the county to 32.
-A faculty member of the Stanford University School of Medicine has tested positive for coronavirus.
+A faculty member of the Stanford University School of Medicine tested positive for coronavirus.
 The faculty member stopped attending work after symptoms had appeared, and the member's place of work was closed for terminal cleaning.

 In Santa Cruz County, officials confirmed the county's first case, a former passenger of Grand Princess.
 Six presumptive positive cases were reported in San Francisco.
 All were reported as isolated at home in good condition.
 Each patient had contact with a confirmed case.
 In Elk Grove, a family tested positive and was quarantined, resulting in the closure of Elk Grove Unified School District for the week of March 7–13, including student activities and events.
 In a letter to families, the school district announced no students or employees had tested positive.

 In Madera County, officials confirmed the county's first coronavirus case from a person who had been aboard Grand Princess.
 Their spouse, whom they were with on the cruise, was also being monitored.
 Both were taken to the Madera Community Hospital and were reported as in monitored isolation.
 In Fresno County, two people returning from Grand Princess were quarantined and tested for the virus, with one person testing positive, making them the county's first confirmed case.

 March 8: Contra Costa County reported 5 new cases.
 Four of the patients did not travel or have known contact with a coronavirus case and were treated at hospitals around the county.
 The fifth person had contact with a previous case and was being isolated at home.
 This brings the total number of confirmed cases in the county to nine.
 Santa Clara County reported 5 new cases, bringing the total number of known cases in the county to 37.
 In Rocklin, Sierra College announced all classes and lectures would be moved online by March 18 after two office staff members were quarantined following exposure to COVID-19, with students being tested.
 In addition, the campus announced it would be limiting student activities, including continuing sporting events with no spectators.
 Shasta County reported its first presumptive case.
 A 50-year-old man with a history of recent travel was reported to be recovering in isolation at home.